 Step 2: Keep your arms completely straight and squeeze your glutes (a.k.a. your butt muscles).
 Your body should form a straight line from head to feet.

 Step 3: Keeping your lower-back posture strong, lift your right foot to raise your right knee towards your chest.

 Step 4: Return to the starting position and raise your left knee to your chest.

 Other ways to increase testosterone production naturally

 Research shows that obese men—or those who can’t see their family jewels from a standing position—have testosterone levels that are about 30 percent lower than men with healthy body weights.
 How do you maintain a healthy body weight?
 We’ve already covered exercise, so how about…

 According to Dr. Ryan Flannigan, research has shown that no specific diet can increase testosterone production.
 However, we do know that maintaining a healthy body weight–which includes healthy eating–is important for producing testosterone.
-To check out simple recipes and tips, click here.
+To check out simple recipes and tips to eat healthier, click here.

-Regular binge drinking, which is defined as downing more than five wobbly pops in one sitting, has been associated with lower testosterone production.
+Regular binge drinking has been associated with lower testosterone production.
 Check out these easy ways to drink less (and look and feel better).